abigailbishop/AST443-F18-BBY/Lab0/README.txt

   degrees C)
   Note: It takes a few minutes to run.
 DataAnalysis4p3.py
+  Contains the data analysis script required for section 4.3 - Flat fields DataAnalysis4p4.py
-  Contains the data analysis script required for section 4.4
+  Contains the data analysis script required for section 4.4 - Bad Pixel Maps DataAnalysis4p5-crop.py
+  Contains the data analysis script required for section 4.5 - cropping 50 micrometer line from the master spectrum flat.
+DataAnalysis4p5-lamp.py
+  Contains the data analysis script required for section 4.5 - plotting average pixel value for every column in the lamp spectrum.
+DataAnalysis4p5.py
+  Contains the data analysis script required for section 4.5 - analyzing and normalizing data from 50 micrometer master spectrum flat then applying it to the lamp spectrum

 sensitivity_data_0deg.txt
   Tracks the x, y, and brightness values of flat_master.fits from the center to the